perspectmc/pmb-dotnet8/aidocs/analysis/# NET Upgrade Analysis.md

 - Convert to SDK format
 - Upgrade to .NET 8.0

-### 2.5 MBS.RetrieveReturn
+### 2.5 MBS.ReconcileClaims (Archived)
-- EntityFramework 6.4.4 → upgrade to 6.5.1
-- Convert project format
-- Upgrade to .NET 8.0
+- This project is marked obsolete by the original developer (Ben).
+- No upgrade work required unless needed for legacy reference.

 ### 2.6 MBS.SubmittedPendingClaims
 - EntityFramework 6.4.4 → upgrade to 6.5.1